RyanFleck/ryanfleck.ca/content/posts/Extreme-Blue-2019.md

 [^2]: **Lyrics:** Theme From "New York, New York", Frank Sinatra, Lyricists: Fred Ebb, John Kander, [Link](https://www.youtube.com/watch?v=le1QF3uoQNg)

 New York City was a *hell* of a time.
 Presenting to the executives, after all of the training and preparation we had done, went smooth as butter.
 Answering further questions at our booths after was also fun, especially after the catered drinks and snacks arrived.

+Canadian EBs were given an additional day to explore the city, which I used to have lunch with a relative and explore the Meat Packing District, the Highline, Le Bain (great view!), and Brooklyn.
+After some cards and heading off to bed early at 2 AM, I woke at 6 and went for a morning run in Central Park.
+I'd say I squeezed quite a lot out of my free days and evenings.

+### The Executive Presence Workshops

+All of the Canadian EBs had the privilege of being trained by [Brad Antle](https://www.linkedin.com/in/bradantle/) to embody executive presence, and to present with eminence.
+I'll not share all of his sage advice here, but the techniques he taught made a world of difference, dramatically improving our ability to communicate with sincerity, gravity and confidence.

 ### Dragon's Den

 Jan[^jan] put us through **three** of these events, where each team pitched to a selection of local executives and were *grilled* to harden our business cases and technical strategies.
 They became progressively easier as we became accustomed to talking on a stage in a suit.
-As previously mentioned,

-### The Executive Presence Workshop

-All of the Canadian EBs had the privilege of being trained by [Brad Antle](https://www.linkedin.com/in/bradantle/) to embody executive presence, and to present with eminenece.
-I'll not share all of his sage advice here, but the techniques he taught made a world of difference, dramatically improving our ability to communicate with sincerity, gravity and confidence.
+The aforementioned *Executive Presence Workshops* were fundamental to our preparation,

 ### Learning to do Shitty Work